tamhinsf/AzureMonitor4Siem/README.md

 ### Review and Run setupAzureMonitor&#46;sh

-*  Navigate to the folder containing your local clone of this repository
+*  Go to the folder containing your local clone of this repository
 *  In a text editor, open ***setupAzureMonitor&#46;sh***  There are a number of variables you may wish to alter.
+There are some default values provided that you can probably use as-is - but let's be sure!
       * ***AZ_RESOURCE_GROUP*** is the name of the Azure Resource group that will contain the Azure resources created and used.
-The name you select must be unique to your Azure subscription.
+The name you use must be unique to your Azure subscription.
       *  ***AZ_REGION*** is the name of the Azure region in which the Resource Group required for the integration will be created, and all of the supporting resources will be deployed.
 By default, the script deploys to "westus2".
 You can determine the list of region names through the Azure CLI by logging in and listing them as follows:
          * az login
          * az account list-locations --query [*].name